 It was a two day event.
-The first day included a series of presentations including a visit from US Secretary of Labor, Secretary Perez, a University of Vermont economist and medical professor, last year's bill sponsor in the House, Representative Head, chair of the House Committee on General Housing and Military Affairs who passed a a version of this legislation through their committee last year, national experts on paid leave policy teleconferenced in, a small business owner who experienced implementation in Portland, a public official who oversaw implementation, and Matt Barewitcz from the VT DOL.
+The first day included a series of presentations including a visit from US Secretary of Labor, Secretary Perez, a University of Vermont economist and medical professor, last year's bill sponsor in the House, Representative Head, chair of this committee, which considered an earlier iteration of earned sick leave legislation last year, national experts on paid leave policy teleconferenced in, a small business owner who experienced implementation in Portland, a public official who oversaw implementation, and Matt Barewitcz from the VT DOL.
 The second day consisted of facilitated conversation among the participants.

 The process was extremely constructive and educational for both sides.
-As you can see, we are not all in harmonious agreement, but speaking for myself - I believe that we all left with a much greater understanding of the issue and each others' perspectives.
+As you will see, we are not all in harmonious agreement, but speaking for myself - I believe that we all left with a much greater understanding of the issue and each others' perspectives.
 And the legislation that you're considering today is a direct reflection of what we learned through that process and through our door to door outreach to business owners this summer.

-Specifically, I'd like to draw your attention to the 500 hour waiting period, which is the equivalent of three months of full time work.
+Specifically, I'd like to draw your attention to the lengthy waiting period that now requires a new employee to work 1400 hours or 1 year before they are eligible to access the paid time benefit.
 This is new this year and reflects the most consistent feedback that we received from businesses about this issue.
 More than anything else, we heard that a significant waiting period would address the real life functionality of our goal to establish a minimum standard of earned paid leave in Vermont for the following reasons:

-- It is consistent with the common practice of establishing a probationary period for new hires, which is typically 3 months. - It effectively excludes short-term temporary workers and temporary part-time workers.
-So for example, if you own a grocery store and you hire a few high school kids over the summer to bag groceries, they wouldn't be eligible for this benefit because of this waiting period.
-Likewise, if you work for a season as a part-time patroller to get your ski pass, you won't meet this requirement.
+- It is consistent with in fact, reflects a longer standard, than the common practice of establishing a probationary period for new hires, which is typically 3 months. - The bill excludes temporary workers and short-term part-time workers.
+So for example, if you own a grocery store and you hire a few high school kids over the summer to bag groceries, they wouldn't be eligible for this benefit because of this waiting period and the temporary employee exclusion.

-• It manages to exclude these very temporary workers without excluding permanent part-time employees, which is important because in our service sector economy, it is increasingly common for people to work multiple part-time jobs to make their living.
+- Likewise, if you work for a season as a part-time patroller to get your ski pass, you won't meet this requirement. - It manages to exclude these very temporary workers without excluding permanent part-time employees, which is important because in our service sector economy, it is increasingly common for people to work multiple part-time jobs to make their living.